-This blog provides news and updates about collections and services at the Leopold Muller Memorial Library and other relevant parts of the Bodleian Libraries.
+This blog, run by the entire LMML team, provides dynamic news and updates about collections and services at the Leopold Muller Memorial Library, and other relevant parts of the Bodleian Libraries.
 You can subscribe to the blog by ‘Joining our UserBase’ (bottom right corner of home page), or follow the same news on Facebook and Twitter.
-Visit our library website.
+Visit our library website for static information on opening hours and accessibility.

 The Leopold Muller Memorial Library, one of the Bodleian Libraries of the University of Oxford, has grown to become a unique repository of over 90,000 academic books, 1,000 periodical titles, and a rich assemblage of close to 900,000 rare archival items.
 Founded around a single collection in the 1970s, the Library expanded under the care of several generations of librarians and thanks to the dedication of its supporters, and is currently home to over 13 distinct book collections and 8 archives of historic significance.
 This rare assemblage is mostly Anglo-Jewish and European Jewish in focus, and tells the story of Jewish life and scholarship in the last four hundred years.